The Gaussian Multiple Access Diamond Channel: Conclusions

 \section{Conclusions}

-We have studied the Gaussian multiple access diamond channel and provided upper and lower bounds on the capacity.
-Focusing on the symmetric case, we gave necessary and sufficient conditions that the upper and lower bounds meet.
-Thus, for a symmetric Gaussian multiple access diamond channels that satisfies these conditions, we have found its capacity.
+We have studied the Gaussian multiple access diamond channel.
+Noting the similarity between this problem and the Gaussian multiple description problem, we first provide an upper bound on the capacity.
+We then obtain an achievable rate by correlated code with the superposition structure.
+Finally, we provide conditions that our proposed upper and lower bounds meet.
+Thus, for a Gaussian multiple access diamond channel that satisfies these conditions, we have found its capacity.